 As a busy mum of three children and running two yoga studios in the past 12 years I decided to take the next step and become a physiotherapist.

 I enrolled for my BSc Physiotherapy at Southampton University and since graduating with Honours, I have specialised in musculoskeletal injuries in both NHS and private settings with special interests lower back and shoulder injuries.
-I have also gained further qualifications most recently in pharmacology and am one of approximately 500 prescribing physiotherapists in England.
+I have also gained further qualifications most recently in pharmacology and am one of small percentage of prescribing physiotherapists in England.
 Other qualifications include hydrotherapy, sports trauma, kinesio and various taping, children’s sporting injuries, and mindfulness meditation.
 These qualifications further complement my Yoga and Pilates teaching and training of students and patients.

 Prior to this I have worked with an NHS outpatient setting where I won three WOW awards for patient recognition and also LB Healthcare as a Hydro therapist.

 Outside of work I love swimming, kayaking, running, walking, nature, animals, vegan food and the odd fun gymnastics session.
+I also spent 5 years managing a sports trauma clinic and providing match day services for an EIHA Ice Hockey team.

 It’s certainly been a diverse journey which I have loved learning and helping those with long term and acute conditions.
 My passion and ethos is to enable a patient to reach their full potential and happiness in life through correct therapy, support, guidance and education, with precise movement and utilising the life skills toolbox of yoga posture, meditation, relaxation and lifestyle.